 10. § Closing the Semester, Deferment of Studies

-(1) Examiners and course leaders confirm successful course completion at the end of each semester while research supervisors confirm the successful completion of research work by making a signed entry in the course record book (index).
+(1) Examiners and course leaders confirm successful course completion at the end of each semester while research supervisors confirm the successful completion of research workwithin the Neptun system.
 The result of courses completed will be recorded by course leaders in the Neptun system.
 Without fulfilment of research tasks each semester, the semester is not considered successfully completed.
 It is in the jurisdiction of the Board of Appeals to judge the merits of decisions made by the PhD student and the professionals in charge of the PhD training.
 Semesters are to be closed by the head the Departmental Doctoral School (DI).
 The former acknowledges the payment of actual charges the latter the fulfilment of the requirements of the professional program.
 A completed semester is a precondition of the following semesters' registration and the continuation of the scholarship for the forthcoming semester.

 (2) The certificate of completion (absolutorium) can be acquired only at the end of an active semester.